Tropicana Field: Ted Williams Museum/Hitters Hall of Fame

 The Ted Williams Museum and Hitters Hall of Fame opened in February 1994, in Hernando, Florida, in Citrus County—just a few blocks from the place where Williams lived in his later years.

 In 2006, the museum and hall of fame were moved to Tropicana Field after its original facility in Hernando went bankrupt.
 A new 7000 sqft upstairs wing was opened in 2007, which now houses the exhibits on Ted Williams's careers with the Boston Red Sox and with the United States Marine Corps during World War II and the Korean War, as well as the monuments to the members of the Hitters Hall of Fame complete with memorabilia, with donated authentic memorabilia wherever possible and many of Williams's own personal mementos from his career and post-playing life.
 Williams did not induct himself into his own Hitters Hall of Fame, and was inducted in 2003 only after he died.

 The museum also includes a "Pitching Wall of Great Achievement", the Negro leagues wing—including an exhibit about John Jordan "Buck" O'Neil (a "son" of Sarasota)—the "500 Homerun Club" exhibit, and exhibits about other topics, including the All-American Girls Professional Baseball League and the Tampa Bay Rays.
 The museum often hosts autograph signings and charity auctions during or before games.

-The museum is open during game days, opening at the same time as the park and closing after the 7th inning with the concession stands.
+The museum is open during game days, opening at the same time as the park and closing after the seventh inning with the concession stands.
 Admission is free, and the museum is open to all ticketholders.
-In 2012, the museum is open until the 9th inning, but still open only on game days.
-As of the last week of the 2012 season the museum was back to closing by the 7th inning (beginning of, not after the 7th inning) and the open only on game days policy is still in effect.
+In 2012, the museum was open until the 9th inning, but still open only on game days.
+As of the last week of the 2012 season, the museum was back to closing by the seventh inning (beginning of, not after the inning) and the open-only-on-game-days policy is still in effect.

 Notable events

 Basketball

 In 1998, Tropicana Field was a regional final site for the NCAA men's basketball tournament.
-A year later the stadium played host to the 1999 Final Four which saw the Connecticut Huskies beat the Duke Blue Devils 77–74 for the championship.
-Subsequently, no other NCAA men's basketball game has been played at Tropicana Field.
+A year later, the stadium played host to the 1999 Final Four which had the Connecticut Huskies beat the Duke Blue Devils 77–74 for the championship.
+Subsequently, no other NCAA men's basketball game has yet been played at Tropicana Field.

 Football

 ArenaBowl IX was held at the venue in 1995.

 In 2008, the NCAA announced that Tropicana Field would be host to a postseason college bowl game, bringing football to the dome.
 The game, which eventually took on the name Gasparilla Bowl, was played inside Tropicana Field until 2017, after which the bowl organizers moved the annual contest to Raymond James Stadium in Tampa.

-The Trop returned to a football configuration on October 30, 2009, to host one of the three home games of the Florida Tuskers of the United Football League, which the Rays had invested in.
+The Trop returned to a football configuration on October 30, 2009, to host one of the three home games of the Florida Tuskers of the United Football League, in which the Rays had invested.

 The East–West Shrine Game, a postseason college football all-star game played annually since 1925, was played at Tropicana Field from 2012 until 2019.